alexfernandez/alexfernandez.github.io/2016/stridercd.md

 Of course you need to be an admin of the projects you want to deploy, because otherwise Strider cannot add webhooks to it.
+But when you are not admin you were greeted by an odd message.

 I opened a
 [GitHub issue](https://github.com/Strider-CD/strider-github/issues/60)
 which was answered almost immediately,